 The main impetus for directors in this respect is that a director who knew, or should have known, that the company of which they are a director had no reasonable prospect of avoiding entering insolvent liquidation or administration, but caused creditors to incur losses after that point, can be personally liable to compensate creditors for those losses.
 This is known as "wrongful trading".
 Consequently, directors are often eager to file for insolvency without too much delay, although a premature filing that causes losses to creditors also presents a risk to directors.
-However, as a result of COVID-19 there is a temporary suspension of liability for wrongful trading until 30 April 2021.

-Further, from the point at which a company becomes insolvent under English law (either on a "balance-sheet basis" - the company's liabilities exceed the value of its assets, or on a "cash-flow basis" - the company owes a liability or liabilities that it is unable to pay when due), the directors of the company must have their primary regard to the interests of the company's creditors.
-Prior to that point, it is the company's shareholders to whom the directors should have their primary regard.
+Further, from the point at which a company becomes insolvent or is bordering on insolvency under English law (either on a "balance-sheet basis", where the company's liabilities exceed the value of its assets, or on a "cash-flow basis", where the company owes a liability or liabilities that it is unable to pay when due), an insolvent liquidation or administration is probable.
+Once the duty to consider the interests to creditors is triggered, the directors of the company must balance the interests of the company's shareholders and creditors depending on the extent of the company's financial distress.
+However, once insolvent liquidation is inevitable, the directors must treat the creditors' interests as paramount.
 Breaching this duty and causing the company's creditors to incur losses by doing so also risks a director being personally liable to compensate creditors.